pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

   - `registry-server` is the registry server.
   - `registry-repository` is the registry repository.

->**Note**: `apps.tanzu.vmware.com/correlationid` contains the metadata of the mapping to the source of the resource being scanned.
+>**Note** `apps.tanzu.vmware.com/correlationid` contains the metadata of the mapping to the source of the resource being scanned.
 See [here](../scst-store/amr/cloudevents.hbs.md#cloudevent-extension-attributes) for more information.

 1. Modify the following in your `custom-ivs-template.yaml` file for your own use case:
    - `.metadata.name` is the name of your ClusterImageTemplate